False (logic)

-In logic, false or untrue is the state of possessing negative truth value or a nullary logical connective.
+In logic, false (Its noun form is falsity) or untrue is the state of possessing negative truth value and is a nullary logical connective.
 In a truth-functional system of propositional logic, it is one of two postulated truth values, along with its negation, truth.
 Usual notations of the false are 0 (especially in Boolean logic and computer science), O (in prefix notation, Opq), and the up tack symbol $\bot$.

 Another approach is used for several formal theories (e.g., intuitionistic propositional calculus), where a propositional constant (i.e. a nullary connective), $\bot$, is introduced, the truth value of which being always false in the sense above.
 It can be treated as an absurd proposition, and is often called absurdity.

 In classical logic and Boolean logic

 In Boolean logic, each variable denotes a truth value which can be either true (1), or false (0).

 In a classical propositional calculus, each proposition will be assigned a truth value of either true or false.
 Some systems of classical logic include dedicated symbols for false (0 or $\bot$), while others instead rely upon formulas such as p ∧ ¬p and ¬(p → p).

 In both Boolean logic and Classical logic systems, true and false are opposite with respect to negation; the negation of false gives true, and the negation of true gives false.